UnclassedPenguin/bales/README.md

   - If you try to list for the current month, it gives the default "There are no results for that query" Should probably change this so it says no entries for current month.
 Try -all or something.
-  - change checkdate functions so they return an error instead of bool. will need a bit of reformating.
+  - Change checkdate functions so they return an error instead of bool. will need a bit of reformating.
   - Add "-to".
 So you can do bales -l -from 2022-08-01 -to 2023-04-01
   - Add license?
   - Add ability to list based on ID number, singular or range (1 or 1-5)